newsnowlabs/runcvm/README.md

 ## Features and limitations

-In the below summary of RUNCVM's current main features and limitations, [+] is used to indicate an area of compatibility with standard container runtimes and [-] is used indicate a feature of standard container runtimes that is unsupported.
+In the below summary of RunCVM's current main features and limitations, [+] is used to indicate an area of compatibility with standard container runtimes and [-] is used indicate a feature of standard container runtimes that is unsupported.

 > N.B. `docker run` and `docker exec` options not listed below are unsupported and their effect, if used, is unspecified.